 Living with a spouse who is unwilling to work on the relationship or even threatening divorce is lonely, scary, and painful.
 It's quite easy to give up hope as it may seem impossible to change someone else's mind.
 Suprisingly, there is still a lot you can do on your end to give your relationship another chance.
 By working on ourselves we can show our spouse the potential and hope for something better and create a safe space where love and connection can once again flourish.

 Sign up to take the 10 step challenge to win your spouse back.
-It's coming soon and it will help you.
-Sign up to be notified when it is available.
+It's below and it will help you.